LD4P/sinopia/architecture.md

 ### Integration Points & Interfaces (External ReST APIs or other)

-WIP.
+We are publishing the [Sinopia Client](https://github.com/LD4P/sinopia_server/tree/master/sinopia_client) as an node.js module that can be imported into Javascript source code.
+This allows any Javascript-based project to integrate the Sinopia Server into their systems and provides a Swagger API for interacting with the Sinopia Stack.

 See [the work here](/sinopia/external-data) that is specifically about Sinopia Editor & QA-inspired Lookup API interactions.

 # Dataflow & Interaction Diagram